finos/FDC3/docs/api/ref/DesktopAgent.md

 `findIntentsByContext` is effectively granting programmatic access to the Desktop Agent's resolver.
 A promise resolving to all the intents, their metadata and metadata about the apps and app instances that registered as handlers is returned, based on the context types the intents have registered.

 If the resolution fails, the promise MUST be rejected with an `Error` Object with a `message` chosen from the [`ResolveError`](Errors#resolveerror) enumeration.
-This includes the case where no intents with associated apps are found, when the `ResolveError.NoAppsFound` message should be used.
+This includes the case where no intents with associated apps are found, when the `ResolveError.NoAppsFound` message should be used, and when an invalid context object is passed as an argument, when the [`ResolveError.MalformedContext`](Errors#resolveerror) message should be used.

 The optional `resultType` argument may be a type name, the string `"channel"` (which indicates that the app will return a channel) or a string indicating a channel that returns a specific type, e.g. `"channel<fdc3,instrument>"`.
 If intent resolution to an app returning a channel is requested without a specified context type, the desktop agent MUST include both apps that are registered as returning a channel and those registered as returning a channel with a specific type in the response.